dawmro/teller_of_tales/README.md

 # teller_of_tales

+## Features:
 * Create narrated video story from book chapter using NLP, OpenAI and StableDiffusion.
+* Using keyBERT instead of ChatGPT as a free option is available.
 * You can run multiple projects at once to create multiple narrated videos.
 * Video creation process is automatic and unsupervised, results may vary.
 Example: https://youtu.be/fz-Ez8PsE5A